Each Standard Explained

 School Administrators/Instructional Coaches/Teachers:

 • An administrator and instructional coach at an elementary school are seeing that many students across the grade levels need improvement in writing.
 The assessments from students throughout the first quarter are reflecting this need.
 The teachers agree this is an area they would like more support.
-In order to facilitate a relevant professional learning experience for the whole faculty, the principal provides a Writing Standards Vertical Alignment for Grades K-5 (Utah State Board of Education Elementary Language Arts) to each grade-level group that shows the vertical alignment of the specific Utah Core standards to each group.
+In order to facilitate a relevant professional learning experience for the whole faculty, the principal provides a (Utah State Board of Education Elementary Language Arts) to each grade-level group that shows the vertical alignment of the specific Utah Core standards to each group.
 The PLC includes in depth analysis of this standard and engaging discussion.
 The teachers are then charged with identifying opportunities in their next English Language Arts (ELA) lesson to integrate their grade-level standard tied to the anchor standard into practice.
 A subsequent professional learning session will provide analysis of the data following this focus.

 School Administrators/Teachers: